 In the Sixth Review of the UN Global Counter-Terrorism Strategy, the General Assembly called upon all Member States to “prevent terrorists from acquiring weapons of mass destruction and their means of delivery… and [encouraged] cooperation among and between Member States and relevant regional and International Organizations for strengthening national capacities in this regard.”

-UNCCT’s WMD/ CBRN Programme seeks to advance Member States’ and International Organizations understanding of the level of the threat of WMD/ CBRN terrorism.
+UNCCT’s Programme on Preventing and Responding to WMD/CBRN Terrorism seeks to advance Member States’ and International Organizations understanding of the level of this threat.
 It also supports their prevention, preparedness and response efforts at their request.

 Programme's coordination role

-UNCCT’s WMD/ CBRN Programme supports the Global Counter-Terrorism Coordination Compact Working Group on Emerging Threats and Critical Infrastructure Protection.
-Moreover, the Programme strengthens strategic partnerships with relevant WMD/ CBRN-related members of the UN Global Counter-Terrorism Coordination Compact and Member States’ International Initiatives, enabling the development of joint, complementary and mutually reinforcing projects.
+UNCCT’s WMD/CBRN Programme supports the Global Counter-Terrorism Coordination Compact Working Groups on Emerging Threats and Critical Infrastructure Protection and on Border Management and Law Enforcement.
+Moreover, the Programme strengthens strategic partnerships with relevant WMD/CBRN-related members of the UN Global Counter-Terrorism Coordination Compact and Member States’ International Initiatives, enabling the development of joint, complementary and mutually reinforcing projects.
 In particular, the Programme has been working closely with the Global Initiative to Combat Nuclear Terrorism (GICNT) and the Group of Seven Global Partnership Against the Spread of Weapons and Materials of Mass Destruction (GP).

-- International Organizations and UN entities support Member States in the prevention, preparedness and response to WMD/ CBRN terrorism in a more informed and coordinated manner, reflecting the “All-of-UN” approach.
+- International Organizations and UN entities support Member States in the prevention, preparedness and response to WMD/CBRN terrorism as well as in the prevention of the illicit supply of weapons to terrorists in a more informed and coordinated manner, reflecting the “All-of-UN” approach.